rotexsoft/leanorm/docs/getting-started.md

 #### Fetching data from the Database via fetchOneRecord

 If you want to fetch just one row of data from a database table into a record object, use the fetchOneRecord method.
+This method returns null if the table or view is empty or the query doesn't match any record.
 Below are a few examples of how to use this method:

 ```php
 <?php